-A classic and wonderful itinerary to spend one day in Vienna and see the city’s top attractions: historical cafes, imperial palaces and even a night at the opera!
-This is all you can do with one day in Vienna.
+A classic itinerary to see the best of Vienna in one day: historical cafes, imperial palaces and even a night at the opera!
+One day in Vienna walking itinerary.

 When I was little, at the end of a family holiday in Vienna, I declared that Vienna was my favorite city in the world.

 There was nothing I didn’t like about the city.

 I loved its elegant center, its imperial splendor and the old European charm exuding from Vienna’s cafes, theaters and churches and even as a child got mesmerized but its incredible architecture.

 Vienna is much more than its past and over several trips to the city, I did get to experience also its more modern side.

 However, classic Vienna is still what I love the most and it is what I went searching for this past weekend, when tickets to the opera brought me again to the city.